An Introduction to UCAS Points

 No, UCAS points cannot be earned from GCSEs, and the majority of students don’t begin to earn UCAS points until they start their post-sixteen study.

 Your GCSE grades will set the benchmark for where to begin searching for university courses.
-They’ll help to predict what grades you’re likely to achieve during your A-Levels, and so can be helpful in knowing what universities you could consider applying to in the near future, and for which courses.
+They will help to predict what grades you’re likely to achieve during your A-Levels, and so can be helpful in knowing what universities you could consider applying to in the near future, and for which courses.

 In addition, your GCSEs will also be important in determining which post-sixteen courses you will be studying and where.
 Some sixth-form colleges have certain GCSE grade requirements and most A-Level and IB subjects require a minimum GCSE grade in order for you to pursue it in sixth form.

-How to find out how many ucas points you have
+How to find out how many UCAS points you have

-We’ve seen lots of people online asking questions like ‘what grades are 300 UCAS points?’ or ‘how many UCAS points is an A*?’
+We have seen lots of people online asking questions like ‘what grades are 300 UCAS points?’ or ‘how many UCAS points is an A*?’

 A* = 56 UCAS points